 Not to paint every musical artist of all genres with a broad brush, but most of the new music I enjoy today is trite, formulaic, narcissistic, and largely void of social or intellectual value.
 It’s all about the cash record labels can bring in, and social topics that might make us think are taboo, being viewed by the execs as antithetical to sales and profit margins.

 But, let’s not point fingers.
 Before we get all self-righteous, this says more about us than executive boundaries set in response to consumer demand; though profit isn’t inherently a bad thing as long as it’s not at the expense of others.
 Indifference is of greater concern than empty art and all the tribal bickering being aired by networks, cable news and talk radio in response to ratings, i.e., public demand.
 In other words, the plural we have ourselves to blame.
 Nothing political or in business happens in a vacuum.

 When left to their own devises, corporations and investors have historically used such windfalls to beef up their P&L statements and stock portfolios, with little to no “trickle down” effect.
 I don’t begrudge corporate tax reform.
 I think it was needed, but I want tax reform to also benefit the bottom 90 percent.
 I’m not prejudging it before the proof is in the pudding.
-We’ll know the answer when we file our 2018 tax-year returns.

-Can we together make Pete Seeger’s song relevant again and bring about positive social, human rights and economic fairness change?
+Can we together make Pete Seeger’s song relevant again and bring about positive, common-sense social, human rights and economic fairness change?
 Doing so is my calling and yours, too.
 Cheering from the sidelines won’t get it done.
 We must start a revival of what was meant by the lyrics “blowing in the wind.”
 Peace.